-A consultancy agreement between Gresham Private Equity Limited and the Group was made in August 2007 as part of the sale of Barminco Limited to Barminco Finance Pty Ltd. The consultancy fee of \$666,666 (2016: \$666,666) per annum (exclusive of GST) is payable for the provision of corporate and financial advice.
-Gresham Advisory Partners Limited was paid \$1,052,226 for the provision of consultancy services for the refinancing of High Yield Bonds during the year.
+A consultancy agreement between Gresham Private Equity Limited and the Group was made in August 2007 as part of the sale of Barminco Limited to Barminco Finance Pty Ltd. The consultancy fee of \$Nil (2018: \$666,666) per annum (exclusive of GST) is payable for the provision of corporate and financial advice.
+In 2019 Gresham Advisory Partners Limited was paid \$8,200,000 to fund long term incentive obligations as part of the acquisition and \$3,830,443 for the provision of consultancy services and transaction fees in relation with the acquisition.